lucianoiam/dpfwebui/README.md

 });
 ```

-The message arguments must be an array/vector containing values with primitive
+The message arguments must be an array/vector containing values of primitive
 data types.
-These values are wrapped in `DISTRHO::ScriptValue` instances.
+These values are wrapped by `DISTRHO::ScriptValue` instances.
 The
-following JS types are supported: boolan, number, string.
+following JS types are supported: boolean, number, string.
 Any other types are
 mapped to null.

-For the available C++ interfaces check https://github.com/DISTRHO/DPF and its
+For the C++ interfaces to plugin features check https://github.com/DISTRHO/DPF,
-plugin examples.
+it is included as a git submodule in `lib/DPF`.

 **"DPF is designed to make development of new plugins an easy and enjoyable task"**